newrelic/entity-definitions/docs/relationship_synthesis.md

 6. Enjoy your new relationship synthesis rule being applied automatically to your data! :tada:

-# How to configure a new Candidate Relationship
+# How to configure a new Relationship Synthesis rule

-Relationship synthesis involves a two-phase system to determine and create relationships based on the provided rules.
+Relationship synthesis allows users to determine and create relationships based on provided rules in a simple two-phase process.

-In the first phase, the system verifies if a data point should be considered for creating a relationship by performing duck typing.
-This means checking if the data point has all the required attributes and values specified by the rules.
+**[Define the Data Source](#define-the-data-source)**: First, you need to determine the data source from which the relationship will be derived.
+You can refer to the example below and to the [origins section](#origins) to understand how to identify the relevant attributes and values and apply [conditions](#conditions) to them.

+**[Create the Relationship Rule](#create-the-relationship-rule)**: Next, you'll define the relationship rule that specifies how the relationship will be created from the data source.

+This involves deciding how to apply the existing resolvers to the [source and target](#source--target) entities:

+a.
+Extract: Use the `extractGuid` operation to specify how to determine the GUID for the source and target entities.

-In the second phase, the data point is used to create a relationship according to the defined rule, which specifies the relationship type (guid to guid, candidate, or proposal) and how the source and target GUIDs should be created.
+b.
+Build: Utilize the `buildGuid` operation to define the relationship type (guid to guid, candidate, or proposal) and how the source and target GUIDs should be created.

+c.
+Lookup: If the GUID cannot be inferred directly from the data source, you can use the `lookupGuid` resolver to perform a lookup using candidates, as described in the dedicated documentation.

+By following these steps, users can easily create meaningful relationships between entities based on their specific requirements.

 Example of a valid relationship definition: